 Environmentally oriented?
-To maintain your ‘Green’ or carbon-neutral status, log on to myclimate to discover options to off-set the carbon dioxide ‘contributions’ you’ll necessarily make due to your flights to and from BsAs.
-This site contains non-profit options for consumers to contribute to renewable energy and reforestation projects.
-Very cool and worthy of consideration!
+To maintain your ‘Green’ or carbon-neutral status, log on to myclimate to discover options to off-set the carbon dioxide footprint generated by your flights to and from BsAs.
+This site contains non-profit options for consumers to contribute to renewable energy and reforestation projects – very cool and worthy of consideration!

 Ezeiza International Airport: Navigating the EZE airport upon both arrival and departure can be confusing and full of surprises, especially for incoming travelers who spent a restless night flying.
 Some survival tips and reminders follow.

 Bueno!
 After immigration (take deep exhales and WELCOME to BsAs!!!), get ready for the next hurdle – baggage claim!
 Prepare to weave and werve through a labyrinthine duty-free shopping zone containing no exit where attractive young Argentines offer to baste you with expensive perfumes.
-Keep to your right for the baggage claim area where we recommend your first move – score a complimentary luggage cart.
+Keep to your right for the baggage claim area where you should immediately scan and score a complimentary luggage cart.
 Once you’ve retrieved your bags and loaded your cart, your next queue is the luggage security check-point.
 Expect to place all bags on an x-ray conveyor belt.
-EZE staff will wave you to the other end of the machine to reload your cart when your luggage emerges.
-No paperwork will be requested, gracias dios!
-Proceed through a hallway of taxi stalls and more attractive Argentines inviting you to book their services (years ago we forgot to reserve wheels in advance so it worked adequately to book a service right there).
-For those who arranged advance accommodation transportation, continue until you pass through security doors into the main lobby of EZE.
+EZE staff will send you to the other end of the conveyor belt to reload your cart when your luggage emerges.
+No paperwork will be requested at this juncture, gracias dios!
+Proceed through a hallway of taxi stalls and more attractive Argentines inviting you to book their taxi or remise services (remise – hired car and driver).
+For those who arranged car transportation in advance, you’re now LISTO (ready) to exit the security doors into the main lobby of EZE.
 You’re likely to suddenly be center stage, confronting a chaotic sea of friends/families/hired drivers awaiting passenger arrivals.
-If you’ve reserved a car (remise, taxi, uber), look for an individual holding a sign with your name on it.
+If you’ve already reserved a car (remise, taxi, uber), look for an individual holding a sign with your name on it.
 If you haven’t reserved wheels, no problemo.
 There are endless options, even last minute.
 More on that as you scroll below for transport details from EZE to your BsAs accommodations.

 We STRONGLY recommend arranging for transportation to EZE a day or so PRIOR to your return flight.
-Call an uber, taxi or remise service (remise services – private cars with drivers) or ask your AirBnB host or hotel front desk to assist you.
-If you were happy with your driver when you first arrived, they often provide a discount on their business card to encourage you to book them for your return to EZE at the close of your stay – a convenience you’ll appreciate on travel day home.
+Call or text for an uber, taxi or remise service.
+Another option is to ask your AirBnB host or hotel front desk to assist you.
+If you were happy with your driver when you arrived, they often provide a discount on their business card to encourage you to book them for your return to EZE at the close of your stay – a convenience you’ll appreciate on travel day home.
 We recommend ordering your car to pick you up 4 or even 5 hours prior to flight departure.
-This allows for an hour commute to EZE (in heavy traffic, it could take longer) and MINIMUM, plan to give yourself 2 hours once you make it to the airport to successfully navigate all the checkpoints (luggage check, security, immigration, etc.).
-After checking your luggage, proceed directly to your gate (do NOT loiter or be lured by other activities such as eating, shopping, etc.).
-We’ve often encountered lengthy queues at Immigration, so assuming you have tons of time to shop, eat, use the bathroom is potentially very dangerous.
-Embark on all those activities AFTER you’ve made it comfortably to your departure gate and you’re not in danger of missing your boarding time.
-Last minute duty-free shopping and food is plentiful near all boarding areas if you have extra time and pesos.
-EZE has been under construction for decades but the new departure gate areas are now contemporary and bursting with cafes and shops.
-As is typical of most airports, expect overpriced goods so preparing food and water as part of your packing to-do list is wise (and probably healthier).
+This allows for an hour commute to EZE (in heavy traffic, it can take longer) and MINIMUM, plan to give yourself 2 hours once you make it to the airport to successfully navigate all the checkpoints (luggage check, security, immigration, etc.).
+After checking your luggage, proceed directly to your gate (do NOT loiter at a cafe or succumb to shopping temptation with your remaining pesos – YET).
+We’ve often encountered lengthy queues at Immigration, so assuming you have tons of time to shop, eat, use the bathroom, etc., is potentially very dangerous to completely disastrous.
+Embark on all those activities AFTER you’ve made it comfortably to your departure gate and there’s no danger of missing your boarding time.
+Duty-free shopping and food is plentiful near all boarding areas if extra time and pesos permit.
+EZE reconstruction is completed and the new departure gate areas are now contemporary and bursting with cafes and shops.
+As is typical of most airports, expect overpriced goods and services (tip: preparing food and water as part of your packing is wise, cheaper and probably healthier).

 Transportation to/from EZE:

-Uber service is plentiful in BsAs and most tango travellers rely on them exclusively.
-Remise service (a private taxi or car) is another option that many claim is more expensive.
+Uber service is plentiful in BsAs and most tango travelers rely on them exclusively.
+Remise service (a private taxi or car) is another option, typically pricier but not always.
 A fellow dancer in BsAs we trust is available to provide taxi service at competitive rates at:

 Another reliable but pricier taxisto: